 Volunteers Want to Know How Much Time the Job Will Take

 Everyone is busier than ever, and many volunteers may only have time for short term assignments.
 Project-oriented, rather than ongoing, tasks seem to work particularly well.

 Decide how much time your job will need and include that when you publicize your volunteer position.
-Will it take 6 hours a week?
+Will it take six hours a week?
 Does it need to be done on a weekend?
-Do you need your volunteer for the summer, for a season?
+Do you need your volunteer for the summer, for a specific season?
 Does the volunteer need to be available from 2 to 4 p.m. during the week?

 Provide lots of options so that you can appeal to millennial professionals, a busy soccer mom, or the retiree who has more time.
 Think about offering "alternative" opportunities, such as project-based family volunteering and even micro-volunteering and virtual opportunities.

 Tell your volunteers frequently that they are doing a good job.